quentingrchr/tic-tac-toe-online/README.md

 ### Rounds

-You can plays as many rounds as you wish.
+You can play as many rounds as you wish.
-When someone wins the round the winner will be written on the screen, to start the next round you just need to click anywhere on that same screen.
+When someone wins the round the winner will be displayed on the screen, to start the next round you just need to click anywhere.

 ## How to install ?